-Is surrogacy legal in North Carolina?
+What are the costs associated with surrogacy in North Carolina?

 Surrogacy blogs for Intended Parents and Gestational Surrogates